Property Crimes

 Different Types of Property Crimes in Florida

-The severity of the offense depends on the value of the property taken or damaged.
+For most property crimes, the severity of the offense depends on the value of the property taken or damaged.
 Finding the proper valuation of the property is often an important part of the defense.
+Types of property crimes commonly prosecuted in Florida include the following:

 Property crimes are defined as criminal acts that occur when a person takes another person’s property without consent.
 When a person destroys another person’s property, it is also considered a property crime under Florida law.